hanqizhang/hanqizhang.github.io/_posts/2023-05-07-fastsampling.md

 **1. Introduction**

-In probabilistic inference problems, sampling-based methods simplify computations on complex distributions, as we have seen in algorithms like particle filtering.
+In probabilistic inference problems, sampling-based methods simplify computations on complex distributions (e.g., in algorithms like particle filtering).
 Not surprisingly, in neuroscience, the neural sampling hypothesis states that the brain also performs inference by generating sequences of samples from high-dimensional posterior distributions, implemented through neural circuitry.
 In this context, each sample is represented by the instantaneous activity levels (e.g. a vector of membrane potentials or firing rates) of a population of neurons.